kellyjonbrazil/jc/README.md

 ```bash
 COMMAND | jc PARSER [OPTIONS]
 ```
 Alternatively, the "magic" syntax can be used by prepending `jc` to the command to be converted.
 Options can be passed to `jc` immediately before the command is given.
-(Note: command aliases are not supported)
+(Note: command aliases and shell builtins are not supported)
 ```bash
 jc [OPTIONS] COMMAND
 ```